jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 If you have already taken a music theory class or have been in band, choir, orchestra, etc. Than you may already be familiar with some of the concepts we discuss here.
 This is not an in-depth course on music theory, but we will be going over enough of the content for you to be able to easily create and discuss your music throughout the year.

+Periodically throughout units 1-9 are several small multiple choice quizzes.
+As you are going through the material, take a moment and give them a shot to see how well you are understanding the material.
+You can attempt the quizzes as much as you would like, but will need to refresh the page to fully reset the quiz.

 ## Listening

 Before we dive into Music theory, we should discuss listening.
 Listening is a large part of this class.
 After all, how can you create music without listening to it?
 Why are you making music if no one will listen to it?
 How can you talk about music without listening to it?
 Generally, the answer to all of these questions is "you can't" (or at least it is INCREDIBLY DIFFICULT to do anything meaningful).